matt-s-gibbs/TUFLOWR/cran-comments.md

 ## R CMD check results

+> checking DESCRIPTION meta-information ...
+NOTE
+BugReports field is not a suitable URL but contains an email address: use the Contact field instead

+BugReports contains a valid URL, not an email address.

 > checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Matt Gibbs <gibbs.ms@gmail.com>'
+  New submission

-0 errors √ | 0 warnings √ | 1 note x
+0 errors √ | 0 warnings √ | 2 notes x